 Prodigies are indeed “gifted” in some ways or the other.
 Breaking all the age stereotypes, Arshdeep Singh, a ten-year-old, has scripted history by receiving the most prestigious award Young Wildlife Photographer of The Year– Asia.
 It was his candid snap of the two owlets peeping out of a waste pipe that strung the title.

-Arshdeep was born to a known photographer family, Randeep Singh, framing one’s shot was his first lesson learned when he was a mere six-year-old.
-Even his father got stunned when Arshdeep showed the picture of the owls.
-He further exclaimed that it seems that the two owls were looking straight into my eyes.
+Arshdeep belongs to a photographer family and his father, Randeep Singh, is also an enthusiastic photographer.
+Framing one’s shot was his first lesson when he was just six-year-old.
+Even his father got stunned when he saw the picture of the owls.
+The child prodigy further exclaimed that it seems that the two owls were looking straight into my eyes.
 I felt like each one of them wanted to say to me- I saw you!.

 Inspiration For Becoming The Photographer

-He used to travel a lot with his father, an enthusiastic wildlife photographer, to forests.
+Arshdeep used to travel a lot with his father.
 One day when he grabbed his father’s camera and started taking random pictures that convey some type of story to him.
 Seeing Arshdeep’s effort and his picture sense, his father gifted him with a DSLR camera on his fifth birthday.
 Since then, the Young Arshdeep started creating history with his camera and finally landed to receive the prestigious Wildlife Photographer of the Year 2018 in the Young Awards Category (10-years and Under).

 Global Child Prodigy Awardee

-Global Child Prodigy Awards, the world’s first and only award ceremony solely dedicated to recognising unique and talented children, awarded Arshdeep Singh in the year 2020.
-Moreover, he was listed under the Top 100 Prodigies List of 2020!
+Global Child Prodigy Awards, the world’s first and only award ceremony solely dedicated to recognising unique and talented children.
+The list of GCP Awards includes children having extreme competency in their field od interest.

 A Message For The parents